Explore Our State-of-the-Art Facilities and Equipment

 - After the meeting, complete application materials.
 Make sure to review and proofread these materials before sending them out.

 - Begin applying for internships.
-Trezette will give you leads for SOC-approved internship opportunities that align with your major, but keep in mind that internship opportunities are not limited to the organizations with which the Center has established partnerships.
+You will be given leads for SOC-approved internship opportunities that align with your major, but keep in mind that internship opportunities are not limited to the organizations with which the Center has established partnerships.
 Internships must be completed under the supervision of an expert in your field of study and must offer relevant entry-level professional experience.
 If you find an internship opportunity on your own and the position is outside of the Center's network, it must be reviewed and approved by the Center's office before you can intern there for credit.

 - Begin the interviewing process.
 Use the Career Resources materials to view the applying, interviewing and correspondence tips and suggestion documents.